magnotairone/yourGPT/README.md

 This Shiny app combines the power of OpenAI's GPT-4o-mini model and Pinecone's vector database to allow users to upload and interact with their PDF documents in a conversational manner.
 It seamlessly integrates R and Python through the reticulate package, enabling R users to leverage large language models (LLMs) implemented in Python.
 The app employs the Retrieval-Augmented Generation (RAG) technique to enhance user queries with relevant document context, enabling a deeper and more efficient exploration of the content.

+This Shiny app allows users to upload and interact with their PDF documents in a conversational manner using OpenAI's GPT-4o-mini and Pinecone's vector database.
+It integrates R and Python through the **reticulate** package, enabling R users to utilize advanced language models (LLMs) implemented in Python, and employs the Retrieval-Augmented Generation (RAG) technique for deeper and more efficient content exploration.

 ### Requirements to Use the App

 To run the **RAG-Powered PDF Explorer**, you will need the following: